Chinthika/order-service-python/README.md

 5. **Production Deploy:** Helm upgrade to production with ACM certificate wiring, followed by rollout validation.
 6. **Automated Rollback:** On production failure the workflow reverts to the previous Helm revision.

+Note on rollback behavior: Helm upgrades use `--atomic`, which automatically rolls back a failed install/upgrade.
+The separate rollback step in the workflow exists to handle failures detected after Helm returns success (e.g., rollout health checks).
+It is optional—safe to keep for extra protection, or remove if you prefer to rely solely on `--atomic`.

 ### Required GitHub Secrets

 - `DOCKERHUB_USERNAME`, `DOCKERHUB_TOKEN`